 “The clarity and logic of structuring the designations according to power output makes it possible to distinguish between the various performance levels.”
 So there is a replacement for displacement after all.

-Audi S, RS and R8 models will not feature the new designation badges.
+Audi S, RS and R8 models will not feature the power designation badges.

 Audi power badges: a quick guide